thebedivere/tjd-react/README.md

 Created using React and Firebase.

-run `npm install` then use `npm start` to launch a development server.
+run `yarn install` then use `yarn start` to launch a development server.